FilbertBrit/fullparty/README.md

 }
 ```
 ##### Explanation
-The jbuilder handles RSVPs through associations, I collect a collection of rsvp associated to current event.
-With this collection I iterated through to store all ids and calculate the amount of going, maybe, and can't rsvps to store in the event slice of state that will all be used in the event's show page.
+The jbuilder handles RSVPs fetches through associations, I collect a collection of rsvp associated to current event.
+I iterated through this collection to store all ids and calculate the amount of going, maybe, and can't rsvps to store in the event slice of state that will all be used in the event's show page.
 Inside of the rsvpsReducer I update rsvps slice of state with the payload recieved from the event show jbuilder.
 ---
 ## Future Directions
 - Implementating invites.